Dry dock: China

+Europe

 Greco-Roman world

 The Greek author Athenaeus of Naucratis (V 204c-d) reports something that may have been a dry dock in Ptolemaic Egypt in the reign of Ptolemy IV Philopator (221-204 BC) on the occasion of the launch of the enormous Tessarakonteres rowing ship.
+However a more recent survey by Goodchild and Forbes does not substantiate its existence.

 It has been calculated that a dock for a vessel of such a size might have had a volume of 750,000 gallons of water.
-In Roman times, a shipyard at Narni, which is still studied, may have served as a dry dock.